ctemkar/Weather/README.md

 Uses best practices for Android apps suggested by Google Based on Guide to app architecture by Google using Activity/Fragment -> ViewModel -> Repository -> Remote Data source (retrofit), Model (Room)

-Doesn't ask for background location because location is not critical in this app
+Doesn't ask for background location because location is not critical in this app.
+Only uses location when app is active.

 Gets the last location and also runs a service to periodically update the location.
 Service only runs when app is active though, again because this is not a critical app.